Organizational change: 5 tips to successfully execute an operational strategy

 This process is often known as ‘Catchball’ and involves the back and forth negotiation of how the annual objectives will be delivered and in what timescale.

-A strategic objective of improving right first time on-time of invoice processing of 76% to 87% by the end of 2016 may have been deployed, but how that is going to be achieved and the innovation required may be determined by the operational management team at each level.
-For example, if invoice processing in the organization has been split by countries or suppliers, each operational team may have a different target.
-If all areas meet their targets the overall 87% would be achieved.
+A strategic objective of improving right first time on-time of invoice processing of 76 percent to 87 percent by the end of 2016 may have been deployed, but how that is going to be achieved and the innovation required may be determined by the operational management team at each level.

 Again the best examples I see of effective operational strategy execution is when every individual in the organization is able to talk me through the top objectives of their area of the business, the current focus to improve and how they are performing currently against them.
 Providing wide awareness training alongside a simple cascading method that is easy to understand makes this achievable.

-1. A robust and structured mechanism to track progress throughout the year
+5. Maintain a structured mechanism to track progress throughout the year

 Over the years we have witnessed organizations put a great deal of time and energy into creating their strategy deployment objectives and plans (especially towards year-end) only for the focus to drop a couple of months into the year.